UoMResearchIT/interaction-data-visualisation-tool/idvt_paper.md

-# OBM Data Visualisation Tool
+# Interaction Data Visualisation Tool

 ## Introduction

-Interaction data is messy (how?), messy(how?), complicated (how?) and difficult to work with.
+Interaction data is messy (how?), complicated (how?) and difficult to work with.
 - big, lots of it
 - difficult to read
 - machine readable, not human readable?